EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.calib_flux_sum

 Normalize (calibrate) a matrix of fluxes using sum of flux in each epoch.
 Package: timeseries Description: Normalize (calibrate) a matrix of fluxes (Stars, Epochs) using sum of flux in each epoch.
+Select stars that appear in all epochs.